 Cloud-based POS systems are a step up yet again.
-Like legacy POS systems, they often have inventory and staff management, integrated payments and reporting capabilities.
+Like legacy POS systems, they often have inventory and staff management, embedded payments and reporting capabilities.

 But unlike legacy POS systems, you don’t need to invest in an on-site server, which means one less piece of hardware to budget for.
 And since cloud-based systems can be run on tablets (or, if you prefer, laptops or desktop computers), you might be able to use some hardware you already own.